 From machine learning to artificial intelligence (AI), it’s an understatement to say that information technology (IT) is evolving at breakneck speeds.

-However, with technological advances, automation software tools are now capable of giving your IT team more freedom to work on your company’s vital goals.
+However, with technological advances, automation software tools can give your IT team more freedom to work on vital goals.

 In other words, your company can drive more business success with a proper IT automation strategy.
 But what exactly is IT automation, and how can it help your business grow?

-IT automation is software programming working by itself with little or no human direction or control to read and perform repeatable instructions, processes, and workflows.
+IT automation is software programming with little or no human direction or control to read and perform repeatable instructions, processes, and workflows.

 Another term for this is IT process automation (ITPA).